-Dr. Jacqueline Rodriguez is Chief Executive Officer at the National Center for Learning Disabilities.
-As CEO, Jackie leads a team at the forefront of the learning disabilities rights movement.
-Her unwavering passion for promoting learning accessibility drives the center’s efforts in developing impactful strategies, forging partnerships, making policy recommendations, and research that advance the lives of individuals with learning disabilities and attention issues.
+Dr. Jacqueline Rodriguez serves as the Chief Executive Officer at the National Center for Learning Disabilities, where she leads a team at the forefront of the learning disabilities rights movement.
+Her unwavering passion for promoting learning accessibility drives the center’s efforts in developing impactful strategies, forging partnerships, making policy recommendations, and conducting research to improve the lives of individuals with learning disabilities and attention issues.
 Under her exceptional leadership, the center continues to push the boundaries of what’s possible for individuals with these disabilities.

-Jackie’s research focuses on providing all students equity and access to high-quality education and educators.
+As a dedicated advocate, Jackie’s research is centered on providing all students with equity and access to high-quality education and educators.
 Her book, Special Education Law and Policy: From Foundation to Application, focuses on ensuring educators and advocates are prepared to support students with disabilities in our nation’s schools.
 She is a prolific writer and presenter on a wide range of topics, including culturally responsive education practices, simulation to support educator preparation, STEM education for diverse exceptional learners, inclusive education for displaced and refugee exceptional learners, and bridging education policy to practice.
-Jackie served on the Special Education High Leverage Practices Writing team supported by the Council of Exceptional Children (CEC) and the CEEDAR Center.
-Jackie’s research in the area of education in emergencies and conflict is focused on displaced/refugee students with disabilities.
+Jackie also contributed to the Special Education High Leverage Practices Writing team supported by the Council of Exceptional Children (CEC) and the CEEDAR Center.
+Her research in education in emergencies and conflict zones specifically addresses the needs of displaced and refugee students with disabilities.
 Through her impactful work, Jackie makes significant contributions to the field of education, furthering the cause of inclusive and equitable education for all learners.

-Jackie is active in state, national, and international professional organizations where she has supported increased access for students with exceptionalities and student veterans to institutes of higher education, high-quality teacher preparation, and meaningful policies to support diverse and exceptional learners.
-Jackie has served on the Boards of the Teacher Education Division of CEC, the Higher Education Consortium for Special Education, the State of Virginia’s Advisory Committee for Disability Access to Higher Education, and the Division for International Special Needs Education and Services, further amplifies her dedication to creating positive change in the education landscape.
+Active in state, national, and international professional organizations, Jackie passionately advocates for increased access to high-quality education and policies that support diverse and exceptional learners.
+Her service on various boards, including the Teacher Education Division of CEC, the Higher Education Consortium for Special Education, the State of Virginia’s Advisory Committee for Disability Access to Higher Education, and the Division for International Special Needs Education and Services, further amplifies her dedication to creating positive change in the education landscape.
 Additionally, Jackie’s continued service on editorial boards underscores her commitment to furthering research and scholarship in the field.

-Jackie has a Ph.D. in education with a focus on exceptional education from the University of Central Florida where she was a McKnight Doctoral Fellow and an Order of Pegasus Awardee.
-Jackie earned a M.A. in special education with a learning disabilities specialization from American University and her B.A. in international affairs and Latin American studies with a concentration in international development, culture, and society from The George Washington University.
+Jackie holds a Ph.D. in education with a focus on exceptional education from the University of Central Florida, where she was a McKnight Doctoral Fellow and an Order of Pegasus Awardee.
+She also earned a M.A. in special education with a learning disabilities specialization from American University and a B.A. in international affairs and Latin American studies with a concentration in international development, culture, and society from The George Washington University.
 Her academic achievements reflect her dedication to advancing the field of education and her commitment to creating a more inclusive and equitable education system.